 Let's say that for example my company for some reason gets into trouble and needs to close (which is unlikely for an online course company).

 With an LLC, unless in the case of proven reckless management, any debts of my company are not going to have to be paid by having to sell for example my house or my car.

 My personal assets are not part of the company, and cannot be used to pay company debts, so my personal wealth is protected legally from potential hard times that my company could fall into, which is exactly the assurance that I need as an entrepreneur.

-Notice that this is of course just my opinions as a business owner.
-You will need the help of an accountant to create your company and choose the company type, unless you can create if fully online and in a simplified way in your country.
+Notice that this is of course just my opinion as a business owner.
+You will need the help of an accountant to create your company and choose the company type, unless you can create it fully online and in a simplified way in your country.